mantidproject/mantid/dev-docs/source/index.rst

 Developer Documentation
 =======================

-These pages contain the developer documentation for mantid.
+These pages contain the developer documentation for mantid version |release|.

 ======
 Guides